-Second teen dies after chase/crash Monday night in Fayetteville
+Second teen dies after chase, crash Monday night in Fayetteville

 The victims were originally taken to Cape Fear Valley Medical Center in critical condition.

-The driver of the Hyundai was also taken to the hospital.
-Their condition was not immediately known, but police said the injuries did not appear to be life-threatening.
+The driver of the Hyundai was also taken to the hospital with non life-threatening injuries.

+Boka's mother told ABC11 that Asia was an outgoing teenager who had graduated a semester early from Pine Forest High School.
+She was a first lieutenant in JROTC and wanted to join the Air Force.